-Every January since I started running about a decade ago (has it really been that long?!
-Jeez, no wonder my hip hurts) I’ve celebrated New Year’s Day with a long run.
+Every January since I started running about a decade ago–has it really been that long?!
+Jeez, no wonder my hip hurts–I’ve celebrated New Year’s Day with a long run.
 Traditionally, the first song I cue on my playlist is U2’s “New Year’s Day”.
 (Yes, I’m that dorky.
 No, it doesn’t bother me anymore.)
 But yesterday as I launched myself into the subfreezing January morning, a different tune whistled through my earbuds: “Home We’ll Go,” by Steve Aoki and Walk Off The Earth.

 “You’ve seen the darkest skies, I know / Let your heart run child like horses in the wild… / The sun it glows like gold / Feeling warm as a burning coal / Let your soul shine bright like diamonds in the sky / so take my hand and home we’ll go…”

 Why the track change?
 “Home We’ll Go” is my private theme song for the Syzygy series, and I finished revising the last installment, Right Ascension, on the last day of 2017.
-As I start a new page on the calendar, I’m closing the pages of the project that has consumed my creative energies for more than two years.
-My tracks scribble on snow white and blank as the pages that await me.
+As I start a new page on the calendar, I’m closing the pages of the project that has consumed my creative energies for almost three years.
+My tracks scribble on snow as white and blank as the pages that await me.
 I do a lot of my mental writing on the trail, and in the countless miles I’ve cogitated about Syzygy, almost every one of the up-tempo dance and rock tunes on my running playlist has become mentally coded for that story, creating an accidental soundtrack for the series:

 “I was stumbling right on the edge and you pulled me back for one last dance / I was lost on the darkest road, now I need your light to lead me home / I can feel your pulse kickstarting this lifeless soul / like a lightning bolt to the heart, you woke me up….”
 Cash Cash’s “Lightning”, which could be one of introverted Ash’s mental monologues.